KristianColville1/raza-noodles/README.md

 <details>
 <summary>Fixed footer</summary>
 <br>
-Allows the user to see available links to other Raza Noodle social media and the policy pages.
+Allows the user to see available links to other Raza Noodle social media and the generated policy pages.

 ![Fixed footer](/assets/images/features/fixed-footer.png)